AstroAir/QtForge/docs/appendix/faq.md

 # Frequently Asked Questions

-This page answers common questions about QtPlugin.
-If you don't find your answer here, check the [Troubleshooting Guide](../user-guide/troubleshooting.md) or ask on [GitHub Discussions](https://github.com/QtForge/QtPlugin/discussions).
+This page answers common questions about QtForge.
+If you don't find your answer here, check the [Troubleshooting Guide](../user-guide/troubleshooting.md) or ask on [GitHub Discussions](https://github.com/AstroAir/QtForge/discussions).

 ## General Questions

-### What is QtPlugin?
+### What is QtForge?

-QtPlugin is a modern, enterprise-grade C++ plugin system built specifically for Qt applications.
+QtForge is a modern, enterprise-grade C++ plugin system built specifically for Qt applications.
 It provides a robust, type-safe, and performant way to add extensibility to your applications through dynamic plugin loading.

 **Key Features:**